rhpo/life.js/README.md

 <h2 name="news">&bull; 📰 News</h2>

 + ✅ Added the new <u>GameLoop</u> class, instead of ``setInterval`` or ``requestAnimationFrame``, you can use it for cross-browser compatibility, easier use and customizable FPS.
++ ✅ Added full mouse control.
++ ✅ Added Exported Constants like ``Shapes, Cursors, Patterns, Events``.
++ ✅ Fixed some Intellisense issues.
++ ✅ Added Event emitters, and listeners to objects that are similar to DOM Events.

-+ ⛔ Temporarily disabled Shape Object rotation due to some visual issues, it will be fixed asap.
++ ~~⛔ Temporarily disabled Shape Object rotation due to some visual issues, it will be fixed asap.~~
++ ✅ Fixed Shape Object Rotation.

 <br>
 <h2 name="about-the-project">&bull; 🔍 About The Project</h2>